decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod r (i.e., values in the range [1, r-1]).
 This procedure acts as a helper function, used internally in various places within the operations described in the spec.
 To map a message to a scalar that would be passed as input to the [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofgen) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.

 This operation makes use of expand\_message defined in [@!I-D.irtf-cfrg-hash-to-curve], in a similar way used by the hash\_to\_field operation of Section 5 from the same document (with the additional checks for getting a scalar that is 0).
-Note that, if an implementer wants to use hash\_to\_field here instead, they MUST use the multiplicative group of integers mod r (Fr), as the target group (F).
+Note that, if an implementer wants to use hash\_to\_field instead, they MUST use the multiplicative group of integers mod r (Fr), as the target group (F).
 However, the hash\_to\_curve ciphersuites used by this document, make use of hash\_to\_field with the target group being the multiplicative group of integers mod p (Fp).
 For completeness, we define here the operation making use of the expand\_message function, that will be defined by the hash-to-curve suite used.
 If someone also has a hash\_to\_field implementation available, with the target group been Fr, they can use this instead (adding the check for a scalar been 0).

 ```
 scalars = hash_to_scalar(msg_octets, count)